MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-touchpad_parameters.md

 ## -description

-Contains user touchpad settings, including system information related to all detected touchpads.
+Contains user touchpad settings and system information related to all detected touchpads.

 ## -struct-fields

 ### -field versionNumber

 The version of the struct.

-Caller must set to TOUCHPAD_PARAMETERS_LATEST_VERSION to use the latest version, or to TOUCHPAD_PARAMETERS_VERSION_# to use a specific version.
+Caller must set to TOUCHPAD_PARAMETERS_LATEST_VERSION to use the latest version, or to TOUCHPAD_PARAMETERS_VERSION_[#] to use a specific version ().
 The version must be specified when both reading and writing settings.

+> [!NOTE]
+> TOUCHPAD_PARAMETERS_VERSION_1 is the only specific version of TOUCHPAD_PARAMETERS_VERSION_[#] currently defined.

 ### -field maxSupportedContacts